-Reinstatement Procedure Students who have been dismissed from their program for failure to achieve SAP and wish to be reinstated as a diploma or ASB/AST degree candidate may re-enroll in a different program.
+Students who have been dismissed from their program for failure to achieve SAP and wish to be reinstated as a diploma or ASB/AST degree candidate may re-enroll in a different program.
+When a student changes program, the student will start the program in Good Standing.
+Only the credits attempted and the grades earned for those courses which are applicable to the new program will be used to determine the GPA and satisfactory academic progress (SAP).
 If the student fails to make SAP by the end of the probationary term in the new program, they will not be permitted to re-enroll in another new program for a minimum of five years from the date they were dismissed from the new program.
 Students who have been dismissed from their program for failure to achieve SAP and wish to be reinstated as a diploma or ASB/AST degree candidate in the same program, must first reapply for school and attend as a certificate student.
 If the student demonstrates, after completing additional coursework and achieving a minimum quarter GPA of 2.0 and cumulative GPA of 2.0, and the student has earned 67 percent of credits attempted in that quarter as well as 67 percent of credits attempted overall towards his/her program, the student may be reinstated as a diploma or ASB/AST student.
 Credits taken by the student under the Certificate status will be counted as credits attempted, and will be used in calculating quarter/cumulative GPA towards his/her new or intended program.
 In no case can any student exceed 150 percent the standard program length and receive the original academic credential (diploma or ASB/AST degree) for which he or she enrolled.